 The resistivity of the primary coolant is measured by sensors suspended in the pool with a measured value displayed in the control room.
-A pool water chemistry alarm is generated when the resistivity of the water drops below 1 M Ω ·cm.
+A pool water chemistry alarm is generated when the resistivity of the water drops below $1 \text{ M}\Omega$ ·cm.
 Alternatively, samples of reactor pool water may be analyzed for resistivity using procedures and laboratory equipment.

-Surveillance is performed every 14 days, not to exceed 18 days.
-[7-2]
+The resistivity is measured every 14 days, not to exceed 18 days.